Ivo-Balbaert/The_Way_to_Jai/book/21_Allocators_and_Temporary_Storage.md

-# 21 – Allocators and temporary storage
+# 21 – Allocators and Temporary Storage

 Previously (see § 11) we saw how to use alloc / New and free for using heap memory:
 - New and free is used for structs (see § 12.5)